moment/luxon/docs/intl.md

 dt.locale //=> 'fr'
 ```

 In this case, the specified locale didn't change the how the parsing worked (there's nothing localized about it), but it did set the locale property in the resulting instance.
-For other factory methods, such as `fromString`, the locale argument *does* affect how the string is parsed.
+For other factory methods, such as `fromFormat`, the locale argument *does* affect how the string is parsed.
 See further down for more.

 You can change the locale of a DateTime instance (meaning, create a clone DateTime with a different locale) using `setLocale`: